lucashco/JS-data-structure/README.md

 ## Linked Lists

 Linked lists are fundamental data structures that consist of nodes, each containing a value and a reference (or link) to the next node in the sequence.
 Linked lists are useful for implementing data structures like stacks and queues.
 In JavaScript, you can create a simple linked list using objects.
 Linked lists are particularly helpful when dealing with data that needs frequent insertions or deletions.

+## Linked Lists With Tail

+Linked list with tail is the same as regular linked list, but with the possibility of tracking the value at the end of the list.
+This can improve performance in some linked lists methods.